-Patient Information on Autologous Chondrocyte Implantation for Articular Cartilage Lesion
+Patient Information on Autologous Chondrocyte Implantation for a painful Articular Cartilage Lesion

-This booklet gives you information on autologous chondrocyte implantation for articular cartilage lesion.
+This booklet gives you information on autologous chondrocyte implantation for the treatment of a painful articular cartilage lesion.

 Anatomy

 The knee is a complicated joint between the femur (thigh bone) and tibia (shin bone).
 The ends of these two bones are covered with a layer of articular cartilage.